ddPn08/kohya-sd-scripts-webui/README.md

 # Usage
 ## As an extension of stable-diffusion-webui

-Go to `Extensions` > `nstall from URL`, enter the following URL and press the install button.
+Go to `Extensions` > `Install from URL`, enter the following URL and press the install button.

 https://github.com/ddpn08/kohya-sd-scripts-webui.git